-Several years ago, I learned that the answer was no. “Penis enlargement is impossible,” I was informed by a famous internet doctor.
-He also claimed that the penis in no way resembles a muscle, and therefore penis enlargement through penile exercising is out of the question.
-Like so many other confused men, I took the doctor's opinion and accepted it as fact.
+Several years ago, I was told the answer was no. “Penis enlargement is impossible,” I was informed by a famous internet doctor.
+He also claimed the penis in no way resembles a muscle, and therefore penis enlargement through penile exercising is out of the question.
+Like so many other confused men, I took the doctor’s opinion and accepted it as fact.

 Eventually, I learned the truth: the doctor was full of more shit (and perhaps confusion) than all the stables in Georgia.
 The fact is: penis enlargement is very real.

 Yes, penile exercising works.
 However, no one knows exactly how penis enlargement works.
 Does it work by stretching the tissue?
 Does it create more cells in the penis or enlarge the cells already there?
 Does it work by creating scar tissue (which is clearly improbable, but still a question that many men ask)?
 Moreover, how do the exercises really work?

 Theoretically, you apply stress to a tissue and it gradually gets bigger overtime.
 Many men and women have done this to their earlobes, for example.
 But the penis is much more complex than earlobes.

 The penis has a deep, important function.
 It has to go from flaccid to erect; it has to urine; it has to give you pleasure; and most importantly, it has to discharge semen so you can pass on your genes (although, many men will argue that the former is the more important).